Blue Card (European Union): Requirements

-After obtaining the blue card, the applicant needs to notify the immigration services if he or she changes jobs within 2 years and may not work in other EU countries for 18 months.
+After obtaining the blue card, the applicant may need to notify the immigration services if he or she changes jobs within 12 months and will be eligible for long-term mobility to other EU member states after 12 months.

 Benefits

 The blue card is designed to make it easier for a highly skilled worker to move to the European Union and provides some advantages over other types of residence permit.
 For example, Germany provides the following benefits to blue card holders: